 - The name displayed in the User field is the role for which you are modifying the password; it is the role that is associated with the server connection that is highlighted in the tree control. - Enter the password associated with the role in the Current Password field. - Enter the desired password for in the New Password field. - Re-enter the new password in the Confirm Password field.

-Click the OK button to change your password; click Cancel to exit the dialog without changing your password.
+Click the Save button to change your password.

+Click the Close button to exit without changing your password.